 Hailing from the Bronx, N.Y., Cash is an economics major with a concentration in public health.
 As an undergraduate at Williams, he discovered an interest in working and sharing ideas with people to craft solutions and that he is motivated by tangible outcomes.
 Last summer Cash participated in Harvard Business School’s Summer Venture program, and he completed an internship at CapitalG (formerly Google Capital) in San Francisco.
 He also did an internship in 2016 at the Abdul Latif Jameel Poverty Action Lab in New Delhi, India, where he worked on a randomized control trial surrounding tuberculosis detection and learned about public health issues facing that country.
 “The Schwarzman Scholars program will provide me with a community of like-minded individuals who will hold me accountable and push me to be a better student and leader,” Cash says.

-At Williams, Cash currently serves as class president and is the co-founder and president of the Williams College Business Association.
+At Williams, Cash currently serves as class president and is the co-founder and former president of the Williams College Business Association.
 He is also a co-founder of the Williams Professional Association, which empowers students, especially those from historically underrepresented communities, to find meaningful careers after Williams.
 In addition, Cash is a student trustee for the Williams College Gaudino Program, which advances education by promoting active learning, combating fragmentation of knowledge, and assembling an open community of learning characterized by integrity, mutual respect, and rigorous intellectual endeavor.

 “Williams instilled in me the ability to really leverage and understand multiple perspectives and disciplines while addressing my own biases to confront challenging problems,” Cash says.
 “The framework of human-centered design thinking that I learned at Williams changed the way that I view the world and has allowed me to grow as an individual—and it will prove invaluable on the global stage.”